Right to Kill?

 Right to Kill? is a 1985 American made-for-television drama film directed by John Erman and written by Joyce Eliason.
 It is based on a true story of two teens living in Wyoming, Richard Jahnke and Deborah Jahnke, who were charged for the killing of their psychotically abusive father, Richard Jahnke, Sr.

 The made-for-TV movie was filmed at W.W.
 Samuell High School in Dallas, Texas in 1985 and aired nationally on May 22, 1985, on ABC.
 The film's leading actors were Frederic Forrest (Oscar-nominated for The Rose in 1979) and Justine Bateman, who was nominated for an Emmy for playing the role of an emotionally and physically abused daughter in this movie.

-The cast included Frederic Forrest, Christopher Collet, Karmin Murcelo, Justine Bateman, Ann Wedgeworth & J. T. Walsh.
+The cast included Frederic Forrest, Christopher Collet, Karmin Murcelo, Justine Bateman, Ann Wedgeworth and J. T. Walsh.